Microsoft files patent for Finger Band gesture-tracking ring

 Interestingly, the finger band’s small size would necessitate a tiny battery — 10mAh, or one-thirtieth the size of cells inside typical smart watches.
 Microsoft suggests that the ring could use an integrated NFC antenna to continuously harvest power from a nearby smartphone, eliminating the need to repeatedly remove the ring during the day for charging.

 All of that hardware would power a gesture-based OS and applications.
 Microsoft envisions the finger band detecting internal tendon pressure coming from finger squeezes — the “pressure sensitive” part — as well as gestures including linear movements in cardinal and intercardinal directions, plus circular twists of the finger and hand.
 With the right software, it could even detect handwriting.
-Additional sensors could include anything from microphones to magnetometers, plus additional gyroscopes and accelerometers.
+Additional sensors could include anything from microphones to magnetometers, plus supplementary gyroscopes and accelerometers.

 Using its wireless capabilities, the ring could be used as a controller for phones and various types of displays, enabling a depth-sensing display or smart glasses to better sense the user’s “touch” intentions.
-It could also work in sets: the patent contemplates users wearing anywhere from one to ten rings at once, depending on the need.
+It could also work in sets: The patent contemplates users wearing anywhere from one to ten rings at once, depending on the need.

 In theory, the ring could be equipped with enough sensors to be used as a health-tracking wearable, but the patent is focused almost exclusively on its use as a sophisticated remote control for other devices.
 Apple was reported to be working on a TV-controlling ring more than five years ago, but the accessory never panned out.